 Support should feel good, the Healing Tree knows how to make cancer support enjoyable and helpful.

-To begin the process of connecting your family to support through the Dempsey Center’s Healing Tree program, please contact us directly and ask to speak with the Youth & Family Services Coordinator.
-After a brief conversation, we will guide you through the appropriate next steps based upon your family’s needs, which may include scheduling a parent consultation or a Healing Tree Introduction.
+Your family can get connected to the Dempsey Center’s Healing Tree program, contact Sarah Walter, Youth & Family Services Manager.
+She will guide you through your next steps based upon your family’s needs, which may include scheduling a parent consultation or a Healing Tree Introduction.
 See frequently asked questions for more information about Youth and Family services at the Dempsey Center.

-A Healing Tree Introduction gently introduces youth to the services available at the Dempsey Center and is required before signing children up for services or programs.
-For young people, connection to the environment and the people they might encounter are the most important elements to establishing the Dempsey Center as a source of comfort and safety.
+A Healing Tree Introduction is required before signing children up for services.
+For young people, connection to the environment and the people they might encounter are important to establishing the Dempsey Center as a source of comfort and safety.
 Additionally, this time allows Healing Tree staff to provide individualized care by getting to know you, your children, and your family better.
-During a Healing Tree Introduction you can expect that your child will be offered an opportunity to make a resource bag, take a tour, talk about the reason for their visit and why he or she might want to return.
+During a Healing Tree Introduction your child will be given an opportunity to make a resource bag, take a tour, talk about the reason for their visit and why they might want to return.

 Oncology Counselor, Psychosocial Services Coordinator